WeblateOrg/weblate/docs/admin/upgrade.rst

 The filesystem paths configuration has changed, the :setting:`GIT_ROOT` and :setting:`WHOOSH_INDEX` are gone and now all data resides in :setting:`DATA_DIR`.
-The existing data should be automatically migrated by supplied migration, but in case of non standard setup, you might need to move these manually.
+The existing data should be automatically migrated by the supplied migration, but in case of non standard setup, you might need to move these manually.

 .. seealso::

-    If you are upgrading to Django 1.7 in same step, please consult :ref:`django-17`.
+    If you are upgrading to Django 1.7 at the same time, please consult :ref:`django-17`.

 Upgrade from 2.1 to 2.2